A construction of vertex algebra bundles on logarithmic smooth curves: Preliminaries

 where $i$ is a log thickening.
 A \textit{deformation} of $g$ to $T$ is an element of

 The morphism $f:X\to Y$ is \textit{formally smooth} (resp. \textit{unramified}, resp. \textit{\'{e}tale}) if for every log thickening $T'\to T$ over $f$, locally on $T$ there exists at least one (resp. at most one, resp. exactly one) deformation $\tilde{g}$ of $g$ to $T$.
+A morphism $f$ is \textit{smooth} (resp. \textit{\'{e}tale}) if it is formally smooth (resp. {\'{e}tale}) and in addition $M_X$ and $M_Y$ are coherent and $\ul{f}$ is locally of finite presentation. \end{definition}

+As a generalization of smoothness (resp. unramification, étaleness) for schemes, these properties are excepted to be compatible with the classical results.
+And fortunately we have the following result. (u-integral is a weaker condition compared to integral; a monoid $M$ is said to be \textit{u-integral} if $m\in M$, $u'\in M^*$ and $m+u'=m$ implies that $u'=0$.) \begin{prop}[\cite{ogus}-IV-3.1.6] Let $f:X\to Y$ be a strict morphism of log schemes.
+If the morphism of underlying schemes $\ul{f}:\ul{X}\to\ul{Y}$ is formally smooth (resp. étale, unramified), then the same is true of $f$.
+The converse holds if the log structure on $Y$ is u-integral. \end{prop}

+\begin{rk} Some properties of smooth (resp. unramified, étale) morphism of schemes also hold in log framework.
+We list some of them which will be used later: \\ 1) (\cite{ogus}-IV-2.3.1) Let $f:X\to Y$ and $g:Y\to Z$ be morphisms of log schemes.
+Then there is an exact sequence of sheaves of $\cO_X$-modules

+2) (\cite{ogus}-IV-3.1.3) A morphism $f:X\to Y$ of log schemes is formally unramified if $\Omega_{X/Y}^1=0$.
+The converse holds if $X$ and $Y$ are coherent. \end{rk}

+\begin{rk} Note that whenever we write $X_{\et}$ for a log scheme $X$, it denotes the small étale site of the underlying scheme of $X$, rather than the category of étale morphisms to the log scheme itself. \end{rk}